EMODnet/EMODnet-Biology-Zooplankton-Biodiversity-Interpolated-Maps/README.md

 ### References

 - Beckers, J., A. Barth, C. Troupin, and A. Alvera-Azcárate, 2014: Approximate and Efficient Methods to Assess Error Fields in Spatial Gridding with Data Interpolating Variational Analysis (DIVA).
 J. Atmos.
 Oceanic Technol., 31, 515–530, https://doi.org/10.1175/JTECH-D-13-00130.1.
+- Hu YO, Karlson B, Charvet S, Andersson AF.
+Diversity of Pico- to Mesoplankton along the 2000 km Salinity Gradient of the Baltic Sea.
+Front Microbiol.
+2016 May 12;7:679. doi: https://doi.org/10.3389/fmicb.2016.00679.

 ### Code and methodology